-- (i) This represents Naira equivalent of \$15 million amortising Murabaha financing facilities granted by Islamic Corporation for the development of the private sector for a period of two years.
+- (i) This represents Naira equivalent of \$7.5 million amortising Murabaha financing facilities granted by Islamic Corporation for the development of the private sector for a period of two years.
 The facility attracts a margin of 6.25%. - (ii) This represents the Naira equivalent of a \$15 million credit facility granted to the Bank by Africa Agriculture and Trade Investment Fund payable in 4 years in 9 installments commencing June 2019.
 Interest is payable quarterly at LIBOR plus a margin.
 The facility will mature in March 2023.
-The effective interest rate of the loan is 6.84% per annum. - (iii) Central Bank of Nigeria (CBN) in collaboration with the Federal Government of Nigeria (FGN) represented by the Federal Ministry of Agriculture and Water Resources (FMA & WR) established a Commercial Agricultural Credit Scheme, (CACS) to promote commercial agricultural enterprise in Nigeria.
+The effective interest rate of the loan is 6.84% per annum. - (iii) The amount of N2.9b (December 2019: N2.8b) represents the outstanding balance on the funding granted by BOI under the Small and Medium Enterprise Refinancing and Restructuring Fund (SMERRF).
+The SMERRF is administered at an all-in interest rate of 10% per annum payable on a monthly basis, one-off fee 2% and monitoring fee of 0.125% payable on quarterly basis.
+The tenor of the facilities range between 5 years to 7 years. - (iv) Central Bank of Nigeria (CBN) in collaboration with the Federal Government of Nigeria (FGN) represented by the Federal Ministry of Agriculture and Water Resources (FMA & WR) established a Commercial Agricultural Credit Scheme, (CACS) to promote commercial agricultural enterprise in Nigeria.
 The Bank obtained the loan on behalf of the customer at two (2) percent to lend to the customer at 9% inclusive of management and processing fee.
 Repayment proceeds from CACS projects are repatriated to CBN on quarterly basis, all loans under the agriculture scheme is expected to terminate on 30 September 2025.